An insurance binder is a document that serves as temporary proof of insurance coverage until a policy can be issued.

 What happens after my insurance binder expires?

-If the set term included in your binder is approaching and you still haven't received your official policy from your insurance representative, you should reach out immediately.
-Your binder only offers proof of insurance until the time outlined in the document.
-It isn't equal to your actual policy.
+If the set term included in your binder is approaching and you still haven't received your official policy from your insurance provider, contact them.
+Your binder only offers proof of insurance until the date specified in the document.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.